-Maharana Raj Singh Award - (Established in 1980)
+Maharana Raj Singh Award - (Instituted in 1980-81)

-Although being a worshipper of Lord Shiva and being a disciple of the Nagda Brahmins who were Gurus to the family he accepted the priests of Shri Dwarka Dhish as his Guru as well and this practice is adhered to by the Mewar family to this time.
-It is pertinent to observe that this action of Maharana Raj Singjji was a very bold and a unique commitment given the petty religious rigidity of the times.
-The Maharana Raj Singh Award is awarded in commemoration of the impact of the phenomenal role played by Maharana Raj Singhji during his life time.
-This award was instituted to honour deserving students of universities based within the municipal limits of Udaipur and also students from those colleges who are affiliated to these universities, but are located outside Udaipur, for distinguished achievements in (i) Games and sport (ii) Cultural, literary, co-curricular and extra curricular activities conducted by recognised body.
+Although being a worshipper of Lord Shiva and being a disciple of the Nagda Brahmins who were Gurus to the family he accepted the priests of Shree Dwarkadhishji as his Guru as well and this practice is adhered to by the Mewar family to this day.
+It is pertinent to observe that this action of Maharana Raj Singh I was a very bold and unique commitment given the petty religious rigidity of the times.

+Maharana Raj Singh Award is a city of Udaipur Award.
+This award was instituted to honour deserving students of universities based within the municipal limits of Udaipur and also students from those colleges who are affiliated to these universities, but are located outside Udaipur, for distinguished achievements in (i) Games and Sports (ii) Cultural, literary, co-curricular and extra-curricular activities conducted by a recognised body.

-- Cash award of Rs.
-11,001/-
+3. Cash award of ₹ 11,001